kowalej/AnemIO/README.md

 ﻿## Base Station Information

 ### Setting up and Running the Base Station
 The base station (i.e. data collection) software consists of a "radio daemon" and web server, all written in Python.
 These libraries are meant to run on a Raspberry Pi, and have been conveniently preconfigured as Docker containers.
 To get started you will need to flash your Raspberry Pi with an appropriate image and ensure Docker is installed on it.
 After that it will just be a matter of copying the source files to the device, and starting up the containers.
 Below I have included instructions on how to set everything up using a Rasberry Pi image distribution called [Hypriot](https://blog.hypriot.com/).
 You could alternatively use the defacto Raspbian (Lite) image or another OS like [Balena](https://www.balena.io/os/).
-Hypriot is my preference because it is optimized to run Docker containers and is easy to configure in conjunction with their [flash tool](https://github.com/hypriot/flash).
+Hypriot is my preference because it is optimized to run Docker containers and is easy to configure in conjunction with their config files and [flash tool](https://github.com/hypriot/flash).

 Note: If you don't want to use Hypriot you may start at the  official [Raspberry Pi image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) for instructions on setting up the Pi's basic image and enabling Wifi.
 Once you can connect to the Pi through SSH, you can follow this guide to manually install Docker https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi.

+If you already have a Pi up and running and know how to setup Docker, you can probably skip these instructions.

 ### Raspberry Pi Hypriot Setup